A One-Covariate-at-a-Time Method for Nonparametric Additive Models: Introduction

-Our paper is more similar to another strand of literature on variable selection, pioneered by \cite{FanLv2008}, who proposed that for linear models, the dependent variable be regressed on the independent variables one at a time and only those variables be retained that are highly correlated with the dependent variable.
-This idea, widely known as \textquotedblleft screening\textquotedblright, has been extended to numerous scenarios, including \cite{FanEtal2009}, \cite{FanSong2010}, and \cite{FanFengSong}; for a comprehensive review, see Chapter 8 in \cite{FanLiZhangZou2020}.
-The major advantage of this approach is its fast and reliable algorithm to obtain estimates, thanks to its simplicity.

-The paper most related to ours is that of \cite{Chudik_K_P} (CKP hereafter), who proposed a one-covariate-at-a-time multiple testing approach for linear models.
+In this paper, we propose a multiple testing approach to variable selection for high-dimensional nonparametric additive models.
+Recently \cite{Chudik_K_P} (CKP hereafter) have proposed a One-Covariate-at-a-time Multiple Testing (OCMT) approach for linear regression models.
+CKP suggest regressing the dependent variable on each independent variable separately, retaining only those variables that exhibit a high correlation with the dependent variable.
+This strategy is often referred to as the \textquotedblleft\textit{screening approach}\textquotedblright.
 CKP's main contributions are twofold.
-First, they proposed a criterion for variable selection by controlling the probability of choosing the right (or approximate) model.
-Second, the screening approach may miss some important \textquotedblleft hidden\textquotedblright\ signals whose marginal effects on the dependent variable are small.
-In contrast, the CKP procedure is able to pick up hidden signals with very high probability.
-A recent related paper, \cite{Kozbur2020}, considers a testing-based forward model selection (TBFMS) procedure in linear regression models that inductively selects covariates to add predictive power into a working statistical model.
+First, they propose a criterion for variable selection by controlling the probability of choosing all the signals (or with some pseudo-signals) in the model.
+Second, unlike the usual screening approach that may miss some important \textquotedblleft hidden\textquotedblright\ signals whose net effects on the dependent variable are small, the CKP's OCMT procedure is able to pick up hidden signals with very high probability.
+The OCMT procedure has been applied in various applications; see, e.g., \cite{Kozbur2020}, \cite{Chudik_P_S}, and \cite{AhmendPesaran2022}.
+In particular, \cite{Kozbur2020} considers a testing-based forward model selection (TBFMS) procedure in linear regression models that inductively selects covariates to add predictive power into a working statistical model.
 But this latter paper mainly focuses on the error bound and shows that the proposed procedure is able to achieve estimation rates matching those of Least Absolute Shrinkage and Selection Operator (Lasso) and post-Lasso.
+Furthermore, \cite{Sharifvaghefi2023} extends OCMT to cases with many highly correlated covariates and allows the number of pseudo signals to grow at the same rate as the sample size.